Having a wash outside the home. A survey of users of City of Paris free public bathing facilities (bains-douches)

-The City of Paris’s public bathing facilities present the interesting case of a public service that offers people who cannot bathe at home access to hot water and privacy in which to use it.
-Public bains-douches [shower-baths] were initially constructed at the same time as social housing and represented a European-wide experiment linked to new conceptions of hygiene, comfort and cleanliness; later versions have varied greatly over time and space.
-New forms have appeared, combining bathing facilities with other types of activities (cultural, social, artistic); the buildings themselves have changed uses, disappeared, and new facilities have been built.
+Public bains-douches [shower-baths] were initially opened in Europe at the same time as social housing; they were a European-wide experiment driven by new conceptions of hygiene, comfort and cleanliness.
+Since then, these facilities have developed in quite different ways over time and space.
+New forms have appeared, combining free bathing facilities with other types of activities (cultural, social, artistic), and the buildings themselves have changed uses, disappeared, and been replaced by new facilities.
 Meanwhile, the French parliament has passed a law recognizing “the right to water”.

-It was in this context and after two years of participant observation by students in a Licence degree sociology programme that the project of a questionnaire survey of Paris public bathing facility users was developed.
-Surveying people in these facilities requires adapting to extraordinary population diversity.
-To begin with, the questionnaire was available in seven languages: English, Arabic, Bulgarian, Farsi, Polish and Romanian as well as French.
-The survey itself, designed in close collaboration with INED’s Statistics and Surveys Department, aims to improve our knowledge of who uses public bathing facilities and how.
-It applies well-established methodologies inspired by surveys of users of services for the homeless, and includes approximately 60 semi-directive interviews conducted in 2014 and 2015.
+It was in this context, and following two years of participant observation by students in a Licence degree sociology program, that the project of a questionnaire survey of Paris’s public bathing facility users was developed.
+To begin with, surveying people in these facilities required adapting to extraordinary population diversity.
+The questionnaire was issued in five languages—English, Arabic, Bulgarian, Farsi, Polish—in addition to French.
+The survey itself, designed in close collaboration with INED’s Statistics and Surveys Department, aimed to improve our knowledge of who uses public bathing facilities and how.
+It applies well-established methodologies first developed for surveys of homeless services users.
+Prior to the distribution of the questionnaires, approximately 60 semi-directive interviews were conducted in 2014 and 2015.

-Our survey has received support from the Université de Paris VIII-Saint-Denis, the iPOPs, LAVUE and PASSAGES research laboratories, the Fondation Abbé Pierre for housing underprivileged persons, the office of Dominique Versini at the Paris City Hall, and PUCA (Plan Urbanisme Construction et Architecture) of the French Ministry of the Environment and Housing.
-It would not have been possible had I not been hosted by INED from September 2015 to February 2017.
-Warm thanks, then, to the Institute, the iPOPs laboratory, and INED’s Mobility, Housing and Social Networks research unit, which hosted me, and Identities and Territories research unit, with which I worked, and especially to the head and staff of the Surveys Department, without whom the project could never have been successfully carried out.
+This survey has received support from the Université de Paris 8-Saint-Denis, the iPOPs, CHR-LAVUE and Passages research laboratories (the second also at Paris 8-Saint Denis and the third part of the CNRS), the Fondation Abbé Pierre for housing underprivileged persons, the office of Dominique Versini at the Paris City Hall, and PUCA (Plan Urbanisme Construction et Architecture) of the French Ministry for the Environment and Housing.
+INED, meanwhile, made the whole project possible by hosting Claire Lévy-Vroelant from September 2015 to February 2017.